OptMLGroup/SQN/README.md

 python main.py
 ```

-By default, the code is running in the training mode on a single GPU.
+By default, the code runs on a single GPU.

 ### Dependencies
 * Numpy